ronen-g-aniti/drone-algorithms/docs/collision_detection.md

 To better understand the context, obstacles in this project are represented by 3D boxes.
 Furthermore, for a path to be valid, line segments connecting any two subsequent path points must not intersect with any obstacle.

 ### Mathematical Formulation of the Collision Detection Problem
 In the context of this project, the problem of collision detection is more specifically the problem of collision detection of a 3D box with a line segment defined by two points.
 Each obstacle 3D box is defined by its center points and its dimensions (halfsizes).
-Furthermore, each line segment is defined by two points in R^3.
+Furthermore, each line segment is defined by two points in $\mathbb{R}^3$.

-To further elaborate, defining one obstacle requires six parameters: x, y, z, hx, hy, hz.
+To further elaborate, defining one obstacle requires six parameters: $x, y, z, h_x, h_y, h_z$.
 The drone's environment is defined by a collection of N obstacles.
-Moreover, defining one line segment requires six parameters: x1, y1, z1, x2, y2, z2.
+Moreover, defining one line segment requires six parameters: $x_1, y_1, z_1, x_2, y_2, z_2$.
 The drone's path is defined by a collection of M line segments.

 #### The Neccessary and Sufficient Condition for Collision of a Single Point with a Single Obstacle